geshang777/pix2cap/README.md

 ---

-For further details, refer to the provided setup guides for each component.
+For further details, refer to the provided setup guides for each part.

 ## Citation